 3-year estimated cost of building direct system connections.

-In the following example, we take a similar 3-year prediction to demonstrate the cost and savings of the API-led connectivity with MuleSoft.
+In the following example, we use a 3-year prediction to demonstrate the cost and savings of the API-led connectivity with MuleSoft.
 We use the same number of development hours as the previous use case.
 This time, we applied a reuse factor associated with API reuse and the advantages of using a uniformed platform, such as the ease and speed of code development, deployment, and discovery.
 API reusability is expected to increase from 30%, 35% to 40% across years 1, 2 and 3, respectively.
 This reusability rate aligns with the actual data demonstrated in our previous use case with HM Land Registry.

 Another significant benefit of using MuleSoft is the 25% increased productivity across three years.
 Having a platform with everything under one umbrella, from API Management and Monitoring to Build, Design and Security, to name a few, greatly improves work efficiency.